 Let’s make this personal…

-If you join me here often, you will know that I live in rocky soil on the steep slope of Mt. chronic health issues & pain.
+If you join me here often, you know that I live in rocky soil on the steep slope of Mt.
+Chronic health issues & pain.

-And while the rock free soil of the valley below looks so very inviting, I know that it would lead me to be rather lazy!
+And while the rock free soil of the valley below looks so very inviting, I know that it would lead me to become rather lazy!

 But I am not alone in this!

 You know Jesus told us that He is the True Vine & those who are His followers, are the branches.